Sandema: Notable Places

-The Chief Palace.
-The Sandema Chief Palace is located in the center of Sandema known as the Abil-Yeri community.
-The Palace is the home of the OVER LORD of the entire BUILSA land (NAB AZANTILOW AZAGSUG II), son of the late Dr. NAB AYIETA AZANTILOW known for his bravery during the world wars days.
+The Chief's Palace; the Sandema Chief's Palace is located in the center of Sandema and is known as the Abil-Yeri community.
+The palace is the home of the overlord of the entire Builsa lands (Nab Azantilow Azagsug II), son of the late Dr. Nab Ayieta Azantilow, known for his bravery during the World War.

 The Builsa Community Bank Limited (BUCO Bank) at Sandema has been a great source of credit and a place of making deposits for the people of Sandema in the Builsa North, the people in the Builsa South, and some people in the other parts of the Upper East Region.

-Notable Events
+Notable events

 The Fiok festival takes place annually in December to commemorate the victory of Builsa forces over the slave raider Babatu in the Battle of Sandema in the 1890s.
 In the visually stunning event, costumed men from across the district carry ancient armaments and perform dances.